sheunglaili/moosic.pro/README.md

 [Moosic](https://moosic.pro) is an online piano composition visualiser & sequencer which support MIDI import and Transcribing with Microphone Input.

-This repo serve as a hub for general discussion, feedback, bug report and feature requests  🙌
+This repo serve as a hub for general discussion, feedback, bug report and feature requests, feel free to file it [here](https://github.com/sheunglaili/moosic.pro/issues/new/choose)  🙌

 ## Contact us